Calcutta High Court’s Landmark Decision on GST Credit Denial Due to Supplier Tax Non-Payment

 Abhishek Jain, partner and national head (indirect tax) at KPMG, highlighted, “The upheld principles in this ruling are warmly welcomed, particularly the initiation of recovery proceedings against defaulting suppliers concerning legitimate recipients.
 This principle’s overall affirmation will substantially reduce litigation, as investigations will be directed solely toward defaulting suppliers in relation to numerous recipients.”

-One thought on “Calcutta High Court’s Landmark Decision on GST Credit Denial Due to Supplier Tax Non-Payment”
+One response to “Calcutta High Court’s Landmark Decision on GST Credit Denial Due to Supplier Tax Non-Payment”